Copper sags on tariff turmoil, firmer dollar

 LONDON: Copper prices eased on Friday as a stronger dollar and uncertainty about demand overshadowed optimism that the United States and China were seeking to restrain their trade war.

-Benchmark copper on the London Metal Exchange (LME) traded 0.3% lower at $9,365 a metric ton in official rings.
+Benchmark copper on the London Metal Exchange (LME) was down 0.1% at $9,380 a metric ton by 1400 GMT.
 The metal hit a peak of $9,481.50 earlier in the week, its highest since April 3, and was headed for a weekly gain.

+US President Donald Trump said his administration is talking with China to strike a tariff deal and that Chinese President Xi Jinping had called him, Time magazine reported.

-News on Friday that China has granted some exemptions on U.S. imports from its 125% tariffs and is asking businesses to identify goods that could be eligible.
+News also emerged on Friday that China has granted some exemptions on US imports from its 125% tariffs and is asking businesses to identify goods that could be eligible.

-Earlier in the week, U.S. Treasury Secretary Scott Bessent said that high tariffs between the two countries were not sustainable.

-“It’s hard to know exactly where we’re going with this trade war.
-Clearly, there is a negotiation, but it’s not an easy negotiation,” said Nitesh Shah, commodity strategist at WisdomTree.

 The steep drop was driven by consumers pulling out stocks they’d bought several weeks earlier when copper prices fell dramatically after President Donald Trump imposed new tariffs, according to two traders.